nengo/nengo-1.4/simulator-ui/docs/advanced/experiments.rst

 seconds, of course -- the actual time needed to run the simulation is dependent on your computer's speed and the complexity of the network)::

-    net.network.simulator.run(0,2.0,dt)

-The three parameters are the start time of the simulation (almost always 0), the end time of the simulation (2.0 seconds in this case), and the size of the time step to use (usually 0.001 seconds).
+    net.run(2.0)

+The parameter indicates how long to run the simulation for, and you can also optionally specify the time step (default of dt=0.001).

 As an alternative method, you can also run the simulation like this, producing an equivalent result::

     t=0
     while t<=2.0:
-        net.network.run(t,t+dt)
+        net.run(0.1)
+        # insert any code you want to run every 0.1 seconds here
         t+=dt

 With either approach, the simulation will be automatically run when you run the script.
-No visual display will be given, but the data will be saved to the ``experiment.csv`` file.

 With this approach, you can even run a script without using the Nengo user interface at all.
 Instead, you can run the model from the command line.
 Instead of running ``nengo`` (or ``nengo.bat`` on Windows), you